 It’s not an exciting road, it’s a hard path, but I stand here telling you today, that it is the most joyous path.
 No longer am I a slave to my flesh.
 No longer a slave to my loans.
 My car is paid for, everything I own is paid for.
 I have no debt.
 I’m free to buy whatever I want, whenever I want WITH CASH.
 If it’s a large amount, I save up for it until I have the money.
 And I can save easily because I’ve been practicing it for over 10 years.

-My simple answer when someone asks me how to live a debt free life in a debt filled world is this…
+My simple answer when someone asks me how to live debt-free in a debt-filled world is this…

 If you don’t have the cash to pay for it, don’t buy it.

 If you feel like you HAVE TO HAVE stuff because it’s beautiful and pretty and you just want it, take a picture of it instead.
 Do something productive and creative.